 Lower Silesia Poland Travel Guide

-Wrocław's most recognizable landmarks form a central part of any visit, giving perspectives on its history, architecture, and cultural identity.
-Each place tells a story about the city's past and present.
+Wrocław's most recognizable landmarks form a central part of any visit, giving perspectives on its history, architecture, and heritage identity.
+Each site tells a story about the city's past and present.

 Consider booking attraction tickets in advance to save time.
 Explore options on GetYourGuide for convenient planning.

-Double-check all operating hours and fees on official websites in advance of your visit.
+Double-check all operating hours of operation and fees on official websites before your visit.

 Nostalgic collection of retro computers and video games, many interactive.

-Showcases old pharmaceutical equipment and the history of pharmacy in an old building.
+Showcases old pharmaceutical gear and the history of pharmacy in an old building.

 World-class concert hall, home to the Wrocław Philharmonic, hosts classical, jazz, and contemporary concerts.